villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 ```
 You'll notice that the functions perform the actions you expected.
 A careful reader makes an additional note: now that the `IO.puts\1` is the last value of the expression declared in the function body, in addition to the `:stdout` output the function returns the atom `:ok` indicating a succesful I/O operation.

-Repeat after me: everything is an expression, and every expression evaluates to a value.
+Repeat after me: In functional programming everything is an expression, and every expression evaluates to a value.

-In Elixir everything is an expression, as in everything has an identifiable value.
+Unsurprisingly everything is an expression in Elixir as well.

 ## Recursion